-15.1 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health & Safety policy, reflects the consideration we give to the

-- protection of our children both physically within the school environment, in relation to internet use and when away from the school when undertaking school trips and visits. - 15.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
-We would therefore ask all parents to deliver their children to reception, collecting from reception.
-Parents are expected to inform us via telephone if there is to be a change in the arrangement of collection for their children. - 15.3 Pupils who leave the site during the school day do so only with the written permission of a parent /and are collected by an authorised adult where appropriate.
-School should be notified by the parents regarding whom they have authorised for this task. - 15.4 Children attending the breakfast club will be dropped off at reception and those attending after school club will be delivered to the club by staff or adults running clubs. - 15.5 Staff who support children during unstructured time such as break and over the lunch period have received training to remain alert to signs of concern or vulnerability ensuring pupils feel safe.
-This includes lunch time staff who know about their responsibility to report concerns about a pupil to the DSL. - 15.6 Our school site is secure.
-All staff are aware of 'hotspots' in the school where pupils have expressed anxieties.
-There is an action plan in place to address safety in these areas.
+- 15.1 We recognise the importance of safeguarding pupils throughout the school day.
+Our Health & Safety policy, reflects the consideration we give to the protection of our children both physically within the school environment, in relation to internet use and when away from the school when undertaking school trips and visits. - 15.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
+We would therefore ask all parents to deliver their children to the school gate, collecting from the playground.
+Parents are expected to inform us via phone or email if there is to be a change in the arrangement of collection for their children. - 15.3 Pupils who leave the site during the school day do so only with the written permission of a parent /and are collected by an authorised adult where appropriate.
+School should be notified by the parents regarding whom they have authorised for this task. - 15.4 staff at the breakfast and after school club are responsible for walking the children to the school playground and collecting them from the playground gate adjacent to Carrington Infant School. - 15.5 Staff who support children during unstructured time such as break and over the lunch period have received training to remain alert to signs of concern or vulnerability, ensuring pupils feel safe.
+This includes lunch time staff who follow the schools reporting process to alert the DSL of concerns. - 15.6 Our school site is secure.
+All staff are aware of 'hotspots' in the school where pupils have expressed anxieties or where areas of potential vulnerability may exist. - 15.7 In the event of a student going missing during the course of the school day we will carry out immediate checks to ensure the student is not on site, staff will then make contact with the student's parents and inform the police.

-16. E-Safety
+16 E-Safety